razvanpopescu00/razvanpopescu00/README.md

-## 👋 Hi there!
+## 👋 Hi!
 I'm Razvan, an undergraduate in Computer Science at the University of Manchester :computer:

-#### I am an ambitious and driven second-year student actively working towards making a positive change in the world.
-#### I am eager to combine my passion for technology, social change and sustainable development to have a meaningful impact in the society.
+#### 💬 I am an ambitious and driven second-year student actively working towards making a positive change in the world.
+I am eager to combine my passion for technology, social change and sustainable development to have a meaningful impact in the society.
-#
-#### I'm currently looking for a year-long placement as part of my uni course.
+#### 👀 I'm currently looking for a year-long placement as part of my uni course.
+#### ⚡ Passioante about sustainable development, innovation and ways in which technological development can make a positive impact.
+#### 😄 Pronouns: He/Him

+####

 <!--
 **razvanpopescu00/razvanpopescu00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.